easydiyeb1a/easydiyeb1a.github.io/index.md

   - **G-1145 Form**: You will get email notice when your application is received and passed.
 - **Statement of Purpose**: Stating your proposed endeavor.

-### Note on Support Letters:
-My petition letter does not contain details on support letters.
-If you're looking for support letter templates, I recommend checking out the free resources I previously mentioned.
-Also please note that some of the rfes from uscis stated that simply using supporting letters as evidence is not enough.
+If you have any questions regarding the package, please send me an email.
+- **Email**: easydiyeb1a@gmail.com

 Below are my email and PayPal details.
 After I receive your PayPal payment, I'll email you the petition letter package within 24 hours.
 However, it's often sooner, typically within 12 hours, depending on the timezone.
-After your order, please make sure to let us know which DIY package you need.
+After your order, please make sure to let me know which DIY package you need.
-- **Email**: easydiyeb1a@gmail.com
 - **PayPal**: easydiyeb1a@gmail.com

 ---